drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2026-01
+_01/06 12:55_ https://davidlabaree.com/2026/01/01/peculiar-problems-of-preparing-educational-researchers/ a looooong account of teacher resistance to academic conceptions of the way to conduct classroom research

 _01/05 16:01_ Scene: A car at the bottom of a cliff, with blood splattered everywhere

 After the bystanders, students from a detective academy arrive on a field trip.